MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Get-MgEducationUserAssignmentRubric.md

 Get the educationRubric object attached to an educationAssignment, if one exists.
 Only teachers, students, and applications with application permissions can perform this operation.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaEducationUserAssignmentRubric](/powershell/module/Microsoft.Graph.Beta.Education/Get-MgBetaEducationUserAssignmentRubric?view=graph-powershell-beta)

 ## SYNTAX

 ### Get (Default)